sfi0zy/street-monochrome/README.md

 ### Step 1.
 Look.

 These styles create the look of the street monochrome.
+All of them utilize the same set of modules - `color balance rgb`, `rgb curve`, `color zones` and `monochrome`.
+We can switch between them easily.

 The additional LUT files are created to use the same styles in the different editing programs, with JPEG files, or just to get the fast previews of the photos.

 The looks are sorted from the brightest one to the darkest.